-The Google Tag Manager tool that implements the tags is a cookie-less domain and does not itself collect any personal data, but does trigger other tags that may in turn collect data.
+The Google Tag Manager tool, which implements the tags, is a cookie-less domain and does not collect any personal data itself, but ensures that other tags are triggered, which in turn may collect data.

 Please note that when using this tool, data from you may also be stored and processed outside the EU.
 Most third countries (including the USA) are not considered secure under current European data protection law.
 Data to insecure third countries may therefore not simply be transferred, stored and processed there unless there are appropriate safeguards (such as EU standard contractual clauses) with the non-European service provider.

-The use of the Google Tag Manager requires your consent, which we have obtained with our cookie pop-up.
+The use of Google Tag Manager requires your consent, which we have obtained with our cookie pop-up.
 According to Art.
 6 para.
-1 lit. a GDPR (consent), this consent constitutes the legal basis for the processing of personal data, as may occur during the collection by web analytics tools.
+1 lit. a DSGVO (consent), this consent constitutes the legal basis for the processing of personal data, as may occur during the collection by web analytics tools.

 We would like to point out that according to the opinion of the European Court of Justice, there is currently no adequate level of protection for data transfer to the USA.
 Data processing is essentially carried out by Google, which may result in data being linked to data from other Google services with which you have a user account.

-If you would like to find out more about data protection at Google and the Google Task Manager, we recommend that you visit the following Google web pages:
+If you would like to learn more about data protection at Google and the Google Task Manager, we recommend that you visit the following Google web pages:

 The website operator uses Google Ads.
-Google Ads is an online advertising program of Google Ireland Limited ("Google"), Gordon House, Barrow Street, Dublin 4, Ireland.
+Google Ads is an online advertising programme of Google Ireland Limited ("Google"), Gordon House, Barrow Street, Dublin 4, Ireland.

-Google Ads enables us to display advertisements in the Google search engine or on third-party websites when the user enters certain search terms in Google (keyword targeting).
-In addition, targeted ads can be played out based on the user data available on Google (e.g. location data and interests) (target group targeting).
-We as website operators can evaluate this data quantitatively, for example by analysing which search terms led to the display of our advertisements and how many advertisements led to corresponding clicks.
+Google Ads enables us to display advertisements in the Google search engine or on third-party websites when the user enters certain search terms on Google (keyword targeting).
+Furthermore, targeted advertisements can be played on the basis of the user data available at Google (e.g. location data and interests) (target group targeting).
+As the website operator, we can evaluate this data quantitatively by analysing, for example, which search terms have led to the display of our advertisements and how many advertisements have led to corresponding clicks.

 The use of Google Ads is based on Art.
 6 para.
-1 lit. f GDPR.
-The website operator has a legitimate interest in marketing his service products as effectively as possible.
+1 lit. f DSGVO.
+The website operator has a legitimate interest in marketing its service products as effectively as possible.

-Data transmission to the USA is based on the standard contractual clauses of the EU Commission.
+Data transfer to the USA is based on the standard contractual clauses of the EU Commission.
 Details can be found here: https://privacy.google.com/businesses/controllerterms/mccs/.

 This website uses the functions of Google Analytics Remarketing.
 The provider is Google Ireland Limited ("Google"), Gordon House, Barrow Street, Dublin 4, Ireland.

-Google Remarketing analyses your user behaviour on our website (e.g. click on certain products) in order to classify you into specific advertising target groups and then to play out suitable advertising messages to you when you visit other online offers (remarketing or retargeting).
+Google Remarketing analyses your user behaviour on our website (e.g. clicking on certain products) in order to classify you in certain advertising target groups and subsequently play suitable advertising messages to you when you visit other online offers (remarketing or retargeting).

-Furthermore, the advertising target groups created with Google Remarketing can be linked to the cross-device functions of Google.
-In this way, interest-related, personalised advertising messages that have been adapted to you on one end device (e.g. mobile phone) depending on your previous usage and surfing behaviour can also be displayed on another of your end devices (e.g. tablet or PC).
+Furthermore, the advertising target groups created with Google Remarketing can be linked with Google's cross-device functions.
+In this way, interest-based, personalised advertising messages that have been adapted to you depending on your previous usage and surfing behaviour on one end device (e.g. mobile phone) can also be displayed on another of your end devices (e.g. tablet or PC).

-If you have a Google account, you can object to personalised advertising by clicking on the following link: https://www.google.com/settings/ads/onweb/.
+If you have a Google account, you can object to personalised advertising at the following link: https://www.google.com/settings/ads/onweb/.

-Further information and the data protection regulations can be found in the Google data protection declaration at: https://policies.google.com/technologies/ads?hl=de.
+Further information and the data protection provisions can be found in Google's data protection declaration at: https://policies.google.com/technologies/ads?hl=de.

-We maintain publicly accessible profiles in social networks.
-The social networks we use in detail can be found below.
+We maintain publicly accessible profiles on social networks.
+The social networks used by us in detail can be found below.

-With the help of the data collected in this way, the operators of social media portals can create user profiles in which your preferences and interests are stored.
-In this way, interest-based advertising can be displayed within and outside the respective social media presence.
-If you have an account with the relevant social network, the interest-based advertisement can be displayed on all devices on which you are or were logged in.
+With the help of the data collected in this way, the operators of the social media portals can create user profiles in which your preferences and interests are stored.
+In this way, you can be shown interest-based advertising inside and outside the respective social media presence.
+Provided you have an account with the respective social network, the interest-based advertising may be displayed on all devices on which you are or were logged in.

-Our social media appearances are designed to ensure the widest possible presence on the Internet.
+Our social media presences are intended to ensure the most comprehensive presence possible on the internet.
 This is a legitimate interest within the meaning of Art.
+6 (1) lit. f DSGVO.
+The analysis processes initiated by the social networks may be based on different legal grounds, which are to be stated by the operators of the social networks (e.g. consent within the meaning of Art.
 6 para.
-1 letter f GDPR.
-The analysis processes initiated by the social networks may be based on different legal bases, which must be specified by the operators of the social networks (e.g. consent within the meaning of Art.
-6 para.
-1 letter a GDPR).
+1 lit. a DSGVO).

 If you visit one of our social media sites (e.g. Facebook), we are jointly responsible with the operator of the social media platform for the data processing operations triggered during this visit.
-You can assert your rights (informations, correction, deletion, restriction of processing, data transferability and complaints) both against us and against the operator of the respective social media portal (e.g. against Facebook).
+In principle, you can assert your rights (information, correction, deletion, restriction of processing, data portability and complaint) both vis-à-vis us and vis-à-vis the operator of the respective social media portal (e.g. vis-à-vis Facebook).

 Please note that despite the joint responsibility with the social media portal operators, we do not have full influence on the data processing procedures of the social media portals.
-Our possibilities depend largely on the corporate policy of the respective provider.
+Our options are largely determined by the corporate policy of the respective provider.

 Social networks in detail